markhoney/mark.honeychurch.org/docs/blog/skepticism/2021/01/17/lockdown/index.md

 * I will not be muzzled, tested, tracked, [chipped](https://en.wikipedia.org/wiki/ID2020#COVID-19_conspiracy_theory) or vaccinated to support this orchestrated lie
 * COVID-19 is a manipulated UN/World/Media Instalment of a ‘[Global Reset](https://en.wikipedia.org/wiki/Great_Reset)’ for Socialist/Communist Totalitarian Control By the 1% Elite.
 We Do Not Consent

-The **march** in Auckland, down and back up Queen Street, included YouTube conspiracy video star **Vinny Eastwood** (whose channel was recently “demonetised”, causing him great consternation) shouting a variety of daft **chants** that the crowd (of maybe 150) echoed:
+The **march** in Auckland, down and back up Queen Street, included YouTube conspiracy video star **Vinny Eastwood** (whose channel was recently "demonetised", causing him great consternation) shouting a variety of daft **chants** that the crowd (of maybe 150) echoed:

 * No 1080, no fluoridation, no chemtrails, no Agenda 21
 * No more Labour, no more Greens, they’re corrupt